Shady Side Academy names director of new $2.7M tech hub

-The new $2.7 million computer science facility at Shady Side Academy will be led by Jesse Robinson, current director of information technology at a school in Westport, Ct.
+The new $2.7 million computer science facility at Shady Side Academy has its leader.

-The Glimcher Tech and Design Hub is an 8,500-square-foot space currently under construction and scheduled to open in late summer.
+The Glimcher Tech and Design Hub is an 8,500-square-foot space that is under construction and scheduled to open in late summer.

-“SSA is investing in the development of creative problem-solvers, tinkerers and innovators,” Robinson said, adding that he looks forward to contribute with students to Pittsburgh’s rich history of engineering, building and making.
+“SSA is investing in the development of creative problem-solvers, tinkerers and innovators,” Robinson said, adding that he looks forward to contributing with students to Pittsburgh’s rich history of engineering, building and making.

-Senior School Head Sophie Lau said Robinson’s experience in establishing maker spaces, designing computer science and technology curriculum and engaging in the national dialogue of design will make him an ideal person for the position.
+Senior School Head Sophie Lau said Robinson’s experience in establishing makerspaces, designing computer science and technology curricula and engaging in the national dialogue on design will make him an ideal person for the position.

 Robinson comes to SSA from Greens Farms Academy, an independent school in Westport, where he has served as a computer science teacher since 2013.
 He designed Greens Farms’ technology curriculum, assisted in developing the STEAM program, established makerspaces and implemented a 1:1 Apple laptop program.

-He also helped spearhead The Great Duck Project, an initiative to create the world’s largest crowdsourced 3D-printed duck, which stands six-feet tall and consists of 476 pieces sent in from around the world.
+He also helped spearhead The Great Duck Project, an initiative to create the world’s largest crowd-sourced 3D-printed duck, which stands 6 -feet tall and consists of 476 pieces sent in from around the world.